rust-lang/book/src/ch16-01-threads.md

 In most current operating systems, an executed program’s code is run in a *process*, and the operating system will manage multiple processes at once.
-Within a program, you can also have independent parts that run simultaneously.
+Within a program, you can also have independent parts that may run simultaneously.
 The features that run these independent parts are called *threads*.
 For example, a web server could have multiple threads so that it could respond to more than one request at the same time.

-Splitting the computation in your program into multiple threads to run multiple tasks at the same time can improve performance, but it also adds complexity.
+Splitting the computation in your program into multiple threads to run multiple tasks at the same time may improve performance, but it also adds complexity.
-Because threads can run simultaneously, there’s no inherent guarantee about the order in which parts of your code on different threads will run.
+Because threads may run simultaneously, without an explicit synchronization mechanism, there’s no inherent guarantee about the order in which parts of your code on different threads will run.
 This can lead to problems, such as:

 * Race conditions, where threads are accessing data or resources in an inconsistent order
-* Deadlocks, where two threads are waiting for each other, preventing both threads from continuing
+* Deadlocks, where two threads are waiting for each other, preventing both threads from progressing
 * Bugs that happen only in certain situations and are hard to reproduce and fix reliably